 COVID-19 is preventable and treatable, but only if we ensure working people are informed and protected.
-Basic wellness practices like wearing a mask in public and staying home if we’re sick can help reduce the spread of COVID-19.
+There are many ways we can reduce the spread of COVID-19.
+The most important among them are getting vaccinated, wearing masks and practicing social distancing.
+Basic wellness practices like wearing a mask in public and staying home if we’re sick can also help reduce the spread.

 For more specific information about your state, industry, or employer, contact your local union.